BartMassey/sd/README.md

 a standard OS distro.
 All of the prerequisites can be installed via `pip3 install`.

 To run the program, you can just say `python3 sd.py`.

-Note that each run will generate a pseudo-random number generator seed, which can be given on the command line to repeat a previous run.
-You can set the noise level (which defaults to 0).
-You can specify saving your analysis files to the current directory for later use.
-Say `python3 sd.py --help` for details.
+* Each run will generate a pseudo-random number generator seed, which can be given on the command line to repeat a previous run.

+* You can set the noise level (default 0), the number of spectral samples (default 100), and the number of bases (default 5).

+* By default, the basis prevalences (amplitudes) are normalized so that the largest is between 0.5 and 1.
+You can also ask that the bases sum to exactly 1: a "complete" spectrum.
+The analysis will take this into account in its constraint model.

+* You can specify saving your analysis files to the current directory for later use.

+Say `python3 sd.py --help` for program usage details.

 ## Example